 Get sneaky.
 You don't have a backyard?
 Neither do we.

 What we do have is access to public parks, flowerbeds, maybe even some house plants?
 All you need to get that compost moving is a scoop!
 Do you have a friend with a garden?
 Ask them for some soil.
 If you’re lucky you might even get a free handful with your worms.
-When all else fails, you can purchase soil at any hardware store or greenhouse.
+When all else fails, you can purchase supplies at any hardware store or greenhouse.

 You need two, count them two, five gallon buckets with lids.
 You can of course find these at any hardware store but they're also plentiful on Craigslist and Facebook Marketplace for next to nothing.
 If you have the option to go BPA free its always recommended.

-Are you noticing a trend?
+Are you noticing a supplies trend?
 Some higher power reaching out and... telling you to buy a drill because you're an adult.
 Maybe you should listen.

 What can we say?
 Sometimes things get repetitive.
 To get your compost going you'll need a few scoops of dirt.
 This get the microbes moving and accelerates the decomposition.
 As always get sneaky- public parks, flowerbeds, maybe even some house plants?
 All you need to get that compost moving is a scoop!
 Do you have a friend with a garden?
 Ask them for some soil.
 If you’re lucky you might even get a free handful with your worms.
-When all else fails, you can purchase soil at any hardware store or greenhouse.
+When all else fails, you can purchase supplies at any hardware store or greenhouse.

-These are your carbon elements, you can use paper, as long as it isn't glossy or waxy.
+These are your "browns" or carbon elements, you can use paper, as long as it isn't glossy or waxy.
 But the fun doesn't need to stop there.
 You can also use dried leaves, grass clippings and more!
 Be sure to stock up on these materials, as they'll be making up the majority of you bin.

 This serves as a little extra security against outdoor critters looking for a snack.
 Sure, we'd like to dive face first into a free all you can eat buffet, but that's just not the way the cookie crumbles.
 To avoid unwanted pests chowing down on your compost place a heavy rock on top of your lid to deter free loaders.
-If rock aren't accessible scope out heavy objects that can withstand some time outdoors.
+If rock aren't accessible scope out heavy supplies that can withstand some time outdoors.